MeanyLodge/History/Energy.md

 Power connection to BNRR interrupted by falling tree.
 Connection restored temporarily, but BNRR advises their power line over Stampede Pass is to be abandoned. <sup>[hw][]</sup>

+[continued from 1963] BN power worked out fine until there was a power outage in 1980 and someone called the RR and informed them that our power was out and please fix it.
+This prompted a response “Who are you and by the way the RR does not serve non-RR loads.”
+The local RR management did not know they were serving us. <sup>[rn19][]</sup>

 #### 1981

 Constructed power transmisison to connect Meany system to Puget Sound Power Line on South side of Meany property. ~500 ft.
 Transformers to convert supply at 7000v to 2400v.
 Meter at point of tie to supply line. <sup>[hw][]</sup>

+[continued from 1980] This (the 1980 power outage) resulted in converting our electrical load to PSE in the summer of 1981 by building a power line from the BPA transmission line right of way to the Lodge.
+PSE had a 7200-volt line on the BPA R/W. A primary meter (7200 Volt) was needed because of the distance to the lodge and the distributed loads that we had.<sup>[rn19][]</sup>

 #### 1982